• Go to app

 The sheer number of viewing locations is good news for those attending during this time, as crowds can easily spread throughout these diverse locations.

-A few of our fave things to do include a walking tour of Tokyo, taking in some of the best places that are populated with cherry blossoms, such as Ueno Park, a visit to Osaka Castle, and Itsukushima Shrine at Hiroshima, best viewed from afar and framed by the cherry blossoms for a quintessentially Japanese moment.
+A few of our fave things to do include a walking tour of Tokyo, taking in some of the best places that are populated with cherry blossoms, such as Ueno Park, a visit to Osaka Castle, where the jagged hodgepodge of the castle wall juxtaposes fantastically with the perfect pink petals skimming along it; and Itsukushima Shrine at Hiroshima, best viewed from afar and framed by the cherry blossoms for a quintessentially Japanese moment.

 2. Nara and Kanzawa